 Is it possible to prevent an ACL tear?

 Several studies have shown that muscle-strengthening and proprioception training can reduce the incidence of ACL tear in high physical demand athletes.

-Adhering to strict rules of sports and with regular training, ACL injury can be reduced in professional sports.
+Adhering to strict rules of sports and with regular training (like neuromuscular training, and balance training), ACL injury can be reduced in professional sports.;